 The Met Office should develop services and products, collaborating and working with partners.
-Where possible it should use groups which are already established such as the Natural Hazards Partnership (http://www.naturalhazardspartnership.org.uk/).
+Where possible it should use groups which are already established such as the Natural Hazards Partnership.

-The Natural Hazards Partnership (NHP) is a consortium of 19 public bodies (mainly government departments and agencies, trading funds and public sector research establishments) which aims to build on partners' existing natural hazard science, expertise and services to deliver fully coordinated impact-based natural hazard advice for civil contingencies and responder communities and governments across the UK.
-PWS funds the production of the Daily Hazard Assessment which brings together information in an 'at a glance' overview of potential natural hazards and health implications that could affect the UK over the next 5 days. (http://www.naturalhazardspartnership.org.uk/products/dha/) It provides a hazards summary to help increase UK's ability to respond to, and be prepared for multi-hazard events.
+The Natural Hazards Partnership (NHP) is a consortium of 22 public bodies (mainly government departments and agencies, trading funds and public sector research establishments) which aims to build on partners' existing natural hazard science, expertise and services to deliver fully coordinated impact-based natural hazard advice for civil contingencies and responder communities and governments across the UK.
+PWS funds the production of the Daily Hazard Assessment which brings together information in an 'at a glance' overview of potential natural hazards and health implications that could affect the UK over the next 5 days.
+It provides a hazards summary to help increase UK's ability to respond to, and be prepared for multi-hazard events.
 The Met Office should build upon relationships within NHP where appropriate as it develops services and products within this CSA.